Early bird Discount 20% Off Until April 18th

-This includes weekly live sessions, access to online class materials, access to google classroom.
-Requires completion of homework.
+This includes weekly live sessions, access to online class materials, and access to google classroom.

 - Resilient Tuition: $300

-- Our Student Support Team will assist you in setting up this process
+- Our Student Support Team will assist you in setting this up.

 - Groups of 2-5 people – Discount of $125 off each ($275 total for each person)